KrishnaAggarwal2003/Kuramoto_model/README.md

 - In this model, the distribution of natural frequencies ($$\omega$$) is assumed to follow a standard normal distribution, with a mean of 0 and a standard deviation of 1.

-- The simulation includes N = 100 oscillators and runs for a total time of 10 seconds, with a time step of 0.1 seconds.
+- The simulation includes N = 100 oscillators and runs for 10 seconds, with a time step of 0.1 seconds.

 - The following code implements the OOP structure that encapsulates the equations of the Kuramoto Model and utilizes `solve_ivp` to solve the differential equations.